Updated: May 22nd, 2019

-American Home Shield (AHS), a leading home warranty company in the United States, sees more prospects to shine as Mark Barry recently took over as the President of the company.
+American Home Shield (AHS), a leading home warranty company in the United States, appoints Mark Barry as new American Home Shield Corporate Office President of the company.

 Barry most recently served as president of United Technologies Automation and Control Solutions, a $3.2 billion Hartford, Conn-based unit of UTC’s climate, control and security business.
 He previously served as the president of GE Security-Americas before it was acquired by UTC in 2010.